fire1ce/3os.org/docs/penetration-testing/cheatsheets/xss-cheatsheet.md

 It can be used in similar XSS attacks to the one above (this is the most comprehensive list on the net, at the time of this writing).
 Thanks to Rene Ledosquet for the HTML+TIME updates.

-The [Dottoro Web Reference](http://help.dottoro.com/) also has a nice [list of events in JavaScript](http://help.dottoro.com/ljfvvdnm.php).

 1. `FSCommand()` (attacker can use this when executed from within an embedded Flash object)
 2. `onAbort()` (when user aborts the loading of an image)
 3. `onActivate()` (when object is set as the active element)